seikonfertrad/seikonfertrad.github.io/_portfolio/AVSGDMWP.md

 ---
 title: "A Very Short Guide to Decision-making on Wicked Problems"
 excerpt: "To build the future in a constantly changing environment, organizations strive for an ever-improving understanding of the world.
-Use this guide to understand how you and your team can tackle wicked problems by productively managing complexity.0.png'>"
+Use this guide to understand how you and your team can tackle wicked problems by productively managing complexity"
 collection: portfolio
 ---